Mankinds SDK

 | Datasets | Provide your reference scenarios or auto-generate them with AI |

-| Evaluations | Run evaluations across 61 criteria (security, fairness, reliability…) and retrieve scores |
+| Evaluations | Run offline or online evaluations across 86 criteria in 8 dimensions and retrieve scores |

 | Authentication | Secure API key with fine-grained permission management |